sparkfun/SparkFun_RTK_EVK/docs/hardware_hookup.md

     </ol>
     <p>For more help activating your Hologram SIM card, check out their <a  href="https://hologram.io/docs/guide/connect/connect-device/">Connect Your Device</a> documentation.</p>

 To take advantage of the LARA-R6, insert the nano SIM card into the nano SIM socket until it clicks.
 In this case, we used a [Hologram card](https://www.sparkfun.com/products/17117).
+Insert the SIM with the contacts facing down, insert the edge with the chamfered corner first.

 <div style="text-align: center;">
   <table>